gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Sindy's face fell,
 and if she'd had proper ears like her sister and Gumption they would have drooped.
-"I just wanted to play," she said plaintively.
+"But I'm *bored*," she said plaintively.

-"You always 'just want'," Maddy said under her breath.
+"You're always bored," Maddy muttered under her breath.
 As she fumbled with the tie string on her satchel her books slipped out from under her arm and thudded onto the porch.